Cleveland Street Scandal

 On 4 July 1889, Police Constable Luke Hanks was summoned to investigate a reported theft at the Central Telegraph Office, an imposing multi-storied building located at the corner of Newgate Street and St Martin’s Le Grand in East Central London not far from St Paul’s Cathedral.
 It should have been a routine inquiry, the Telegraph Office employed hundreds of young men as messenger boys so reports of theft or other such like criminal activity was not uncommon but this time it would lead to an arrest and more.

-Constable Hanks questioned a number of the telegraph boys one of whom by the name of Thomas Swinscow was found to have 18 shillings on his possession.
-This was an extraordinary amount of money for a boy of his age and the equivalent of more than three weeks wages.
+Constable Hanks questioned several of the telegraph boys one of whom Thomas Swinscow was found to have 18 shillings in his possession.
+This was an extraordinary amount of money for a boy of his age and the equivalent of three weeks wages.
 It was also against company policy for the boys to carry any money on their person let alone such a large amount.
 Hanks immediately suspected Swinscow of the theft and brought him in for further questioning.

 Swinscow was clearly nervous and evasive when questioned but he vehemently denied any involvement in the theft.
-It was only when it appeared that he was about to be charged with the crime that he owned up to where the money had come from.
-He had not stolen the money, he said, but had earned it working as a prostitute.
+It was only when it appeared he was about to be charged with the crime that he owned up to where the money had come from.
+He had not stolen the money, he said, but had earned it selling his body for sex to other men.

 Homosexual encounters between men, consenting or not, in private or not, had been outlawed by the Criminal Law Amendment Act of 1885 and could be punished by up two years in prison with hard labour.
 This was the law under which Oscar Wilde would be prosecuted ten years later and then as now whereas a casual sexual encounter could be excused as an aberration or the result of poor judgement a brothel was another matter.